-Prices for wholesale electricity at the Mid-Columbia trading hub remain relatively low, reflecting the abundance of low-variable cost generation from hydropower and wind, as well as continued low natural gas fuel prices.
-The average wholesale electricity price in 2014 was around \$30 per megawatt-hour, and in 2015 had dipped to around \$23 per megawatt-hour.
-By 2035, prices are forecast to range from \$25 to \$67 per megawatt-hour in 2012 dollars.
+Prices for wholesale electricity at the Mid-Columbia trading hub remain relatively low, reflecting the abundance of low-variable cost generation from hydro and wind, as well as continued low natural gas fuel prices.
+The average wholesale electricity price in 2014 was \$32.50 per megawatt-hour.
+By 2035, prices are forecast to range from \$33 to \$60 per megawatt-hour in 2012 dollars.
 The upper and lower bounds for the forecast wholesale electricity price were set by the associated high and low natural gas price forecast.
 Although the dominant generating resource in the region is hydropower, natural gas fired plants are often the marginal generating unit for any given hour.
 Therefore, natural gas prices exert a strong influence on the wholesale electricity price, making the natural gas price forecast a key input.
-The region depends on externally-sourced gas supplies from Western Canada and the U.S. Rocky Mountain region.
+The region depends on externally sourced gas supplies from Western Canada and the U.S. Rockies.

 Prices for natural gas have dropped significantly since reaching a high in 2008, and are expected to remain relatively low moving forward.
 Historically, natural gas prices have been volatile and so a range of forecasts was developed to capture most potential futures.
-The low range for prices starts at \$2.64 per million British Thermal Units (mmBtu) at Henry Hub in 2015, and increases in real dollar terms to \$3.60 per mmBtu by 2035.
+The low range for prices start at \$3.50 per million British Thermal Units (mmBtu) in 2015 and decline in real dollar terms to \$3.00 per mmBtu by 2035.
 This low range case represents a future with slow economic growth, low gas demand, and robust supplies.
 The high range of the forecast climbs to \$10 per mmBtu by 2035, which represents a future with high economic growth, high demand for natural gas, and a limited gas supply.
-It should be noted that the higher price range for natural gas implicitly incorporates potential regulatory compliance costs for reducing methane emissions.

 The Regional Portfolio Model (RPM) uses both natural gas and wholesale electricity prices as the basis for creating 800 futures.
 Each future has a unique series of natural gas and electricity prices through the 20-year planning period.
 These price series include excursions below and above the price ranges shown here for both electricity and natural gas to reflect the volatility and uncertainty in future commodity prices.
-See Chapter 15 and Appendix L for discussions of how these natural gas and wholesale electricity price forecasts are translated into the 800 futures used in the RPM.
+See Chapter 15 and Appendix L for discussions of how these natural gas and wholesale electricity price forecast are translated into the 800 futures used in the RPM.